Susan Paparella, MSN, RN

 Before joining ISMP, Susan spent 20 years in acute care practice as the Director for Critical Care and Emergency Services, then a number of years as the Director for Hospital-wide Quality Improvement, Risk Management, and Education.
-Since 2004, she has been the author and section editor of Danger Zone, a regular column on medication and patient safety in the Journal of Emergency Nursing.
+Susan represents ISMP on the National Steering Committee for Patient Safety (NSC).
 She is also the coauthor and faculty for the ASHP/ISMP Medication Safety Certificate Program and a co-lead of ISMP’s Medication Safety Intensive program.
 Since 2002, Susan has been adjunct faculty at the Temple University School of Pharmacy.
 Susan is a member of the American Association of Hospital Risk Managers (ASHRM), Sigma Theta Tau International, the American College of Healthcare Executives, and was past chair of the Emergency Nurse’s Association (ENA’s) Patient Safety Committee.

 In 2012, Susan was awarded a Villanova University College of Nursing Medallion for Distinguished Contributions to Nursing Practice.
 In 2016, she was inducted into the Abington-Dixon School of Nursing Hall of Fame.
 Susan is a graduate of the Abington Memorial Hospital School of Nursing and received a BSN and MSN with honors from Villanova University.